History of United States in Timeline

 In 2020, the United States restaurant industry was projected at $899 billion in sales.

-In January 2021, a mob of insurrectionists attacked the U.S. Capitol in an attempt to prevent the peaceful transfer of power.
+In January 2021, a mob of insurrectionists entered the U.S. Capitol and sought to prevent the peaceful transfer of power in an attempted self-coup d'état.

 In 2020-2021, the U.S. spent an average of $18,614 per year per public elementary and secondary school student.

-In 2021, about 83% of Americans over age 12 listened to broadcast radio, while about 40% listened to podcasts.
+In 2021, approximately 83% of Americans over age 12 listened to broadcast radio, while about 40% listened to podcasts.

 In 2021, the James Webb Space Telescope was launched.